-Shortfall funding requests for projects that are anticipated to have a phase complete within the year will be prioritized as the MPO wishes to encourage local agencies to complete projects before starting new projects to avoid overextending staff and funding resources.
+Shortfall funding requests will be prioritized as the MPO wishes to encourage local agencies to complete projects before starting new projects to avoid overextending staff and funding resources.

-If you are submitting a request for funding for an existing project, you must confirm that there are no substantial changes in scope to your project that led to the increase in project cost.
+If you are submitting a request for funding for an existing project, you must confirm that there are no substantial changes in scope to your project that led to the increase in the project cost.
 If there are substantial changes in the scope of your project, the project must be submitted and scored as a new project.
-Some examples of substantial changes to the scope of a project include, but are not limited to the following: